THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Step 6: Use placeholder words for chords when there are no lyrics.

 To enter chords on slides with no lyrics (intros, instrumentals, etc.), select the same number of placeholder words as there are chords (from 0-9) and ChordProEditor will auto-populate placeholder words to serve as anchor points for your chords.
-On slides with lyrics that require a chord without a lyric attached, you may also manually enter a placeholder word (for example: chord1).
-ChordProEditor will prompt you to remove all placeholder words before saving which is as easy as clicking the 'Remove Placeholders' button!
+On slides with lyrics that require a chord without a lyric attached (a chord that occurs after a lyric or on a rest), you may also manually enter a placeholder word (for example: chord1).

 [G]chord1 [Gsus]chord2 [G]chord3 [Gsus]chord4